-Georgia law also makes a distinction between slip and fall and trip and fall.
-Technically, slip and fall involves a fall that results from a foreign substance on the floor, like water, or some other spilled liquid or food.
-A trip and fall usually involves a stationary or “static” condition like a ramp, a step or a walkway.
+Georgia law also makes a distinction between slip-and-fall and trip-and-fall.
+Technically, a slip-and-fall involves a fall that results from a foreign substance on the floor, like water, or some other spilled liquid or food.
+A trip-and-fall usually involves a stationary or “static” condition like a ramp, a step or a walkway.
 However, the same general principles apply:

 - Take a picture of the obstacle

-- Ascertain if video exists of the incident and have it preserved
+- Ascertain if a video exists of the incident and have it preserved

 - Ask for a copy of any and all incident reports

 - Get the names of any representatives or employees who assisted you

 - Get the names and contact information of any and all witnesses

 - Don’t sign any medical authorizations or give any recorded statements until you have contacted your attorney.

 By taking some simple steps, you can protect your rights and strengthen your claim.
 For experienced guidance and answers to your questions about a personal injury claim, please contact us at Hilley & Frieder, P.C. via email or call us at 404-795-6099.
 From offices in Atlanta, Georgia, we serve clients throughout the surrounding communities.